WHAT THIS IS ALL ABOUT

 a coach will discover the value of commitment and

 collaboration.
-Each team as a representative of the
+Each team as a representative of

-FIRST values shall:
+FIRST values will have to:

 Find out how to sign up!